Jet Lag

-Sleep Disorders Related To Travel
+Sleep Disorders related To Travel (Jet-Lag)

 What is Jet-Lag caused by?

-• Temporary sleep problem that usually occurs when you travel across more than three time zones but can affect anyone who travels across multiple time zones.
+Jet lag is caused by a mismatch between a person’s normal daily rhythms and a new time zone.
+Temporary sleep problem that usually occurs when you travel across more than three time zones but can affect anyone who travels across multiple time zones.
+Jet lag can affect your mood, your ability to concentrate, and your physical and mental performance.

 How Can I Avoid Jet-lag?

-• A few days before you travel, you can begin adjusting your body’s natural clock to the time zone at your destination.
+A few days before you travel, you can begin adjusting your body’s natural clock to the time zone at your destination.

 • If traveling west, go to bed an hour or two later than usual